The Earliest Fast-Food Restaurants from Your Favorite Chains

 Tim Hortons

 You’ve got to admit, the Tim Hortons history is pretty legendary.
-In 1964, former NHL player Tom Horton decided to open a doughnut shop in Canada, selling pastries and coffee for just ten cents each.
-The original building in Hamilton, Ontario, was torn down, but you can still head there for your coffee fix—in fact, its corner on Ottawa Street is nicknamed Tim Hortons Way—while browsing the onsite museum.
+In 1964, former NHL player Tom Horton decided to open a doughnut shop in Canada, selling pastries and coffee for just 10 cents each.
+The company grew into a chain synonymous with Canadian coffee.
+The original building in Hamilton, Ontario, was torn down, but you can hit up the new restaurant for your coffee fix while browsing the onsite museum.
+And get this: The corner on Ottawa Street where it sits is nicknamed Tim Hortons Way.

 8 / 8